yifso/nteract/docs/groups/binder-group.md

 # Binder

 The **Binder** group contains the SDK packages for working with [Binder](https://mybinder.org) specifications.
-This group supports users and Binder APIs providing features such as connecting to notebooks, notebook servers, as well as notebook instances.
+This group allows developers to leverage Binder APIs to provide features such as connecting to notebooks, notebook servers, as well as notebook instances.

 **Table of contents**